Didericis/permissions-mixin/README.md

 const method = new ValidatedMethod({
     mixins: [PermissionsMixin],
     name,
-    allow,            //optional array of permission objects
-    deny,             //optional array of permission objects (will be ignored if allow is present permissionsError, //optional custom error message
+    allow,            //optional array of permission objects (Cannot use with deny) deny,             //optional array of permission objects (Cannot use with allow) permissionsError, //optional custom error message
     validate,
     run